 Screening and re-coating is needed when the existing finish has gotten dull from foot traffic.
-You can lightly sand the Hardwood floor using either a floor buffer with a 220 grit sandpaper type screen or a small hand sander to roughen up the surface of the existing finish.
+You can lightly sand the Hardwood floor using either a hardwood floor buffer machine with a 220 grit sandpaper type screen or a small hand sander to roughen up the surface of the existing finish.
 Then recoat the floor with a fresh coat of finish.
 It is important to know that this method usually does not remove embedded dirt, scratch marks or any dents within the surface of the wood, but it should delay the need for a full sanding and refinishing of the wood floors.
 There are also fast dry “Refresher coatings” that will temporary make the floors shine.
 Follow the manufacturer’s recommendations pertaining to their flooring.

 Furniture legs can scratch and gouge your wood floors very easily.
 Using felt chair glides under the legs of all furniture will save you from fixing scratches on the floor and will make sliding furniture out for cleaning behind a lot easier.
 Use glass or plastic cups under all furniture and pianos that have metal or plastic casters.
-When moving refrigerators or other heavy items over wood flooring move them over two pieces of 4’ x 4’ x 3/8" thick plywood (one sheet at a time).
+When moving refrigerators or other heavy items over wood flooring move them over two pieces of 4’ x 4’ x 3/8″ thick plywood (one sheet at a time).
 Let the plywood get gouged up not your expensive wood flooring.
 We do not recommend using scrap carpet for moving heavy items.

 Warranties are important, but they should not be the #1 reason to choose a particular floor.
 More important is that the floor you choose is one that best fits your needs and preferences.
 Purchasing from a well known manufacturer is also important.
 Remember that wood floor warranties will only cover what may arise within the guidelines of that particular warranty.

-As an Example – Hardwood Flooring Warranties DO NOT COVER – damage to the wood flooring caused by abnormal environmental issues such as higher or lower than normal moisture conditions within the home which causes the wood flooring to buckle, cup or contract in size.
-They also do not cover improper installation or indentation damage (including from spiked heels), scratching or any damage caused by items being dropped, rolled or dragged on the flooring.
-Wood Flooring is a product of nature and can contain tiny impurities in product milling/finishing.
-Warranties do not cover color changes or fading within the floor.
-This is caused by direct ultra violet light (sunlight) and age.
+As an Example – Hardwood Flooring Warranties DO NOT COVER – damage to the wood flooring caused by abnormal environmental issues such as higher or lower than normal moisture conditions within the home which causes the wood flooring to buckle, cup or contract in size, they also do not cover improper installation or indentation damage (including from spiked heels), scratching or any damage caused by items being dropped, rolled or dragged on the flooring.
+Wood Flooring is a product of Nature and can contain tiny impurities in product milling/finishing.
+Warranties do not cover color changes or fading within the floor, this is caused by direct Ultra violet (sunlight) light and age.
 Differences in color between boards are common and are part of nature.
 Finish Warranties will only be covered if the wear is over 10% of the purchased floor area and only if the flooring was properly maintained.

 Reputable Engineered Hardwood Flooring Manufacturers WILL COVER any delamination within any of the ply layers in their engineered wood flooring (which is somewhat a rare occurrence) if this delamination was not due to excess moisture or flooding.
 Hardwood Flooring manufacturers will also cover any boards (prior to them being installed) that may fall out of that particular hardwood floors grading if the amount exceeds the expected 5% waste factor when one orders flooring.

 Hardwood flooring manufacturers have made significant efforts to use every piece of the tree that was harvested; even the bark is recycled as bark mulch or used to heat the mills, saving thousands of gallons of our precious oil.
 These quality brand name manufacturers and their suppliers are continuously replanting trees, making sure there are enough to be harvested in the future.
 Manufacturers have to think about 200 years from now.
 There are still some manufacturers large and small who do not follow ethical standards in the industry and that can give the industry a bad name.
 Paneltown Flooring promotes wood flooring from only reputable manufacturers who have a solid conservation practice of harvesting timber.
-Some manufacturers go a step further and belong to the Forest Stewardship council.
-The FSC sets forth principles, criteria, and standards that span economic, social, and environmental concerns.
+Some manufacturers go a step further and belong to the Forest Stewardship council The FSC sets forth principles, criteria, and standards that span economic, social, and environmental concerns.
 The FSC standards represent the world’s strongest system for guiding forest management toward sustainable outcomes.

 Even reputable Exotic wood flooring manufacturers like IndusParquet that produce Exotic wood flooring, state their wood flooring comes from either plantations or areas designated to be harvested by the government; not clear cut illegally from the rain forests.
 Large wood flooring manufacturers simply cannot afford to close their eyes to environmental impact.

-The benefits of Hardwood Flooring are pure, Green and simple.
+“The benefits of Hardwood Flooring are pure, Green and simple.”
 Wood flooring can last a consumer well over 100 years and has a renewable surface.
 Wood flooring, if ever disposed of in landfills, is environmentally friendly because it naturally decomposes as it does in forests and becomes a natural base for new trees and plant life to grow.